-Serving Dog Bite Injury Clients in Olympia, Tacoma & Nearby Areas of Washington
+Serving Dog Bite Injury Victims in Olympia, Tacoma & Nearby Areas of Washington

 Most people think of dogs as lovable pets.
 However, for those who have been bitten or attacked by a dog, the trauma of the experience can be life-altering.
 This is especially true for young children, who are particularly susceptible to dog bite injury.

 Fuller & Fuller has been serving clients since 1972.
 Our dog bite lawyer recognizes the challenges victims can face, and Fuller & Fuller is committed to pursuing fair compensation on their behalf.

 Please call (800) 570-4878 today.
 Dog bite lawyer Marya Fuller serves clients in Olympia, Tacoma, and other areas of Washington.

 Should I Get a Lawyer for My Injury?

 You should seek legal counsel in any situation where you suffer injury through no fault of your own.
 A dog bite claim is no exception.

 There are several reasons to speak to a Washington dog bite attorney about your case:

 - Identifying the dog’s owner: Many dog bites and dog attacks occur on the property where the dog lives with its owner.
 However, in other instances the dog may get loose and attack someone in public.
 In either case, investigation by a lawyer can identify the owner of the dog (which is crucial for assessing fault).